-Records of the healing power of the human touch and massage dates back to the Egyptians in 2000+ BC.
+Records of the healing power of the human touch and massage date back to the Egyptians in 2000+ BC.
 Massage has been used through the centuries to treat ailments.
-Since the 1900’s developments in all areas of soft tissue have helped to make this evidence based practice more reliable.
-Work by Cyriax in the 1920’s helped with musculoskeletal diagnosis looking at pain and muscle resistance.
+Since the 1900’s developments in all areas of soft tissue have helped to make this evidence-based practice more reliable.
+Work by Cyriax in the 1920s helped with musculoskeletal diagnosis looking at pain and muscle resistance.
 Kaltenborn and Maitland developed techniques for joint mobilizations and mobilization with movement.
-Myofascial manipulation, trigger point therapy and active release techniques have been developed to reach deeper into specific musculature to get better results.
+Myofascial trigger point therapy in NYC and active release techniques have been developed to reach deeper into specific musculature to get better results.

 Soft tissue work helps break up fibrosis, or excessive connective tissue formation that may be limiting the range of motion and muscle performance.
 Scar tissue, overuse and poor posture can lead to improper cross-linking of fibers and impede function.
 Additionally, soft tissue work can increase circulation, decrease swelling, decrease pain, promote relaxation and increase function.

 Soft tissue work combined with the human touch of physical therapy aims to break up the adhesions that are holding you back so that muscles can move in the right way.
 Soft tissue massage realigns fibers and manually lengthens muscles so that you can move on to stretching, strengthening and retraining your body to work in an optimal pain-free and strain free way.